Rakshitha0720/Smart-Path-Dashboard/README.md

-# Assignment Submission - Tap Invest Frontend Developer Internship
+# Assignment Submission - Tap Invest Frontend Developer

 This repository is a submission for the assignment given by **Tap Invest** for the role of **Frontend Developer**.
 I was required to build a useful and functional project utilizing at least **three** of the given Web APIs such as the **Geolocation API**, **Canvas API**, and others.